Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Our Approaches

 \subsubsection{Attention Mechanism}

-The attention module we have incorporated into the encoder architecture is composed of channel attention and spatial attention modules.
+The attention module we have incorporated into the encoder architecture is composed of channel and spatial attention modules.
+The proposed attention block is inspired by channel–spatial attention designs such as CBAM \cite{woo2018cbam}, as well as channel-only (SE, ECA) and transformer-based self-attention mechanisms.
+In our implementation, we adopt a lightweight channel–spatial refinement similar in spirit to CBAM to enhance feature representations before distribution estimation.
+While the attention module itself is not entirely novel, the key contribution lies in its integration within a variational few-shot learning framework.
+Specifically, the attention-refined features are used to estimate class-wise latent Gaussian distributions, which are then compared using the Bhattacharyya distance.
+This differs from prior attention-based few-shot models, where attention is typically used to enhance deterministic embeddings or similarity matching.
+In contrast, our approach leverages attention to improve the estimation of distribution parameters (mean and covariance), which directly influences probabilistic prototype construction and distribution-overlap-based classification.

 For channel attention, the spatial dimensions of the intermediate feature map $\boldsymbol{\phi}$ are extracted and squeezed using a combination of average and max pooling.
 The output features from the respective pooling processes are inputted into a Multi-Layer Perceptron (MLP) network, and they are finally combined via an element-wise summation.
 The aforementioned processes is mathematically described as

 where $\sigma$ is the sigmoid (activation) function, $\boldsymbol{\omega_{0}}$, $\boldsymbol{\omega_{1}}$ are the MLPs weights, $\boldsymbol{M_{c}(\boldsymbol{\phi})}$ is the channel attention map, and $\boldsymbol{{\phi^{c}}_{avg}}$ and $\boldsymbol{{\phi^{c}}_{max}}$ are the feature maps obtained using the aforementioned pooling operations.